SomangshuDas/magnesco-dashboard/README.md

 # Magnesco Dashboard

-Magnesco Dashboard is a personal project designed for task management, data visualization, and automation.
-While the repository is public for deployment purposes, it is intended strictly for private use.
+The Magnesco Dashboard GitHub repository is a personal project for task management, data visualization, and automation.
+It is intended for private use only and not for public distribution.
+The repository is customized to suit individual needs, with updates and features tailored exclusively for personal workflow optimization.

 ## Features
 - Custom dashboards for workflow optimization